JR63/PiInMotion/README.md

 It also realizes a fully configurable two stage failsafe feature in case of link loss.

-Usage of up to 6 ADC, 2 PWM in and a serial port for telemetry data like GPS is also possible.
+Usage of up to 6 ADC, 2 PWM in and a serial port for telemetry data like GPS is also possible and dedicated telemetry data via speech output.

 PCB for Raspberry: